 When I arrived in Singapore last summer for an internship, I was in the midst of one of my infamous Instagram cleanses, trying to immerse myself in the new culture and concentrate on my new job.
 As I met people, they asked me for my Instagram account, and I would tell them that I wasn’t on Instagram at the moment and would offer them my email address instead.

-I would use Snapchat groups as a replacement for real conversations, leaving me feeling even more lonely than before.
+I would use Snapchat groups as a replacement for real conversations, leaving me feeling even more alone than before.
 I was hyper-focused on what others thought of me, trying to milk as many likes and comments as possible out of each Instagram post.

 What I’m Doing Now